-For Part 2, record separate marks for speaking and for listening.
+For Part 2, record separate marks for speaking and for listening. ---

-Speaki ng Listeni ng Level Marks Description Level Marks Description 5 9-10 Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
+Speaking Listening Level Marks Description Level Marks Description 5 9-10 Extends the subject matter and elicits responses from the listener; speaks on equal terms with the listener.
 Employs a wide range of language devices (e.g. tone, irony, emphasis) accurately and sometimes eloquently; sustained, appropriate and accurate use of language throughout.
 5 9-10 A natural and fluent conversation.
 Responds fully to questions and develops prompts; deals confidently and sometimes enthusiastically with alterations in the direction of the conversation.
 4 7-8 Subject matter is organised and expressed competently; attempts to speak on equal terms with the listener but with a varying degree of success.
 Employs a good range of language devices (e.g. tone, irony, emphasis) soundly; mainly appropriate and accurate use of language.
 4 7-8 The conversation is occasionally fluent and sometimes shaped by the candidate.
 Consistently responds appropriately and in extended detail to questions and prompts; deals appropriately with most of the changes in the direction of the conversation.
 3 5-6 Deals with the subject matter adequately; the listener is generally but not always prominent.
 Language devices (e.g. tone, irony, emphasis) are used appropriately; appropriate and accurate use of language demonstrated, but some inaccuracy may be present.
 3 5-6 The conversation is maintained through the candidate's responses.
 Responds to questions adequately but deals less effectively with prompts; changes in the direction of the conversation are occasionally dealt with.
 2 3-4 There is evidence of some linking together of ideas relating to the subject matter but it is inconsistent; accepts that the listener is in full control of the conversation.
 Limited use of language devices (e.g. tone, irony, emphasis) with some inaccuracy; some appropriate use of language but with some inaccuracy.
 2 3-4 The conversation is driven by the listener's questions.
 The candidate provides limited response to the questions and struggles to develop prompts; tends to maintain the direction of the conversation.

-Speaking Level Marks Description 1 1-2 • Simple facts and ideas are expressed with generally Listeniı ng Level Marks Simple facts and ideas are expressed with generally unsuccessful attempts at organisation; barely capable of engaging in a two-way conversation.
+Speaki ng Listenii ng Level Marks Description Level Marks Description 1 1-2 Simple facts and ideas are expressed with generally unsuccessful attempts at organisation; barely capable of engaging in a two-way conversation.
 Not able to use language devices (e.g. tone, irony, emphasis) or devices used with serious error; language is not used appropriately or is used with serious inaccuracy.
-A two-way conversation is not successfully maintained.
+1 1-2 A two-way conversation is not successfully maintained.
 The candidate responds simply or is unable to respond to questions or prompts; cannot recognise changes in the direction of the conversation.
-1 1-2 expressed with generally unsuccessful attempts at organisation; barely capable of engaging in a two-way conversation.
-Not able to use language devices (e.g. tone, irony, emphasis) or devices used with serious error; language is not used appropriately or is used 1 1-2 successfully maintained.
-The candidate responds simply or is unable to respond to questions or prompts; cannot recognise changes in the 0 0 Does not meet the above criteria.
-0 0 Does not meet the above criteria.
+0 0 • Does not meet the above criteria.
+0 0 • Does not meet the above criteria.